Benonki/Library-app/README.md

 A library management system developed in Java with Oracle Database integration, enabling efficient handling of books, users, loans, and returns with secure and reliable data storage.

+## 📝 Requirements

+- Java 23 JDK or higher

-## Setup (Part 1 - if you have already installed oracle skip to Part 2)
+## ⚙️ Setup (Part 1 - if you have already installed oracle skip to Part 2)
 1. Download database for windows:
     ```bash
     https://download.oracle.com/otn-pub/otn_software/db-express/OracleXE213_Win64.zip